Holidays

 Pumpkin oatmeal Thanksgiving cookies

-Pumpkin oatmeal cookies are a comforting and delicious addition to your Thanksgiving cookies collection.
-These cookies combine the warm, spicy flavors of pumpkin with the hearty texture of oats.
+When you mix the hearty texture of oats with smooth pumpkin and fall spices, you end up with pumpkin oatmeal cookies that feel right at home on a Thanksgiving dessert table.
+They’re comforting, lightly spiced and a nice way to round out your Thanksgiving cookies collection.
 To prepare, mix 1 cup of canned pumpkin with 1/2 cup of melted butter and 1 cup of brown sugar until smooth.

 Beat in 1 egg and 1 teaspoon of vanilla extract.
 In another bowl, combine 1 1/2 cups of oats with 1 1/2 cups of flour, 1 teaspoon of baking powder, 1/2 teaspoon of baking soda, 1 teaspoon of cinnamon and a pinch of nutmeg.
 Gradually mix the dry ingredients into the wet mixture.
 Drop spoonfuls of dough onto a baking sheet and bake at 350°F (175°C) for 10-12 minutes.